eleven5150/smart-storage/README.md

 # Smart storage
-This project is a bachelor's degree work
+This project is my bachelor's degree work